Average Bateman--Horn for Kummer polynomials: Introduction

 The most difficult term would then be the first: indeed, re-arranging slightly we could write the $k$-sum as

 Achieving an asymptotic formula for such a quantity is on the level of the Twin Prime Conjecture, and therefore unattainable with current techniques.

+The paper is laid out as follows.
 In Section \ref{sec:lemmas}, we gather several well-known lemmas that are necessary in the course of our proof.
 Section \ref{sec:sieve} is devoted to the proof of the large sieve result (cf. Theorem \ref{largesieve}).
-Theorem \ref{ABH} is then proven in Sections \ref{section: major arc} - \ref{sec:together}.
+We prove our application of the large sieve, Theorem \ref{application}, in Section \ref{sec:interlude}.
+Theorem \ref{thm: average} is then proven in Sections \ref{section: major arc} - \ref{sec:together}.
 Finally, we make the application to rational and integral points in Section \ref{sec:chats}.